Spin-polarized Specular Andreev Reflections in Altermagnets: Model and Formulation

-We are interested in the transport properties of the present device.
-Here, we assume that a bias voltage $V_{\alpha}$ is applied to the lead $N_{\alpha}$, while the SC is grounded.
-Within the Blonder--Tinkham--Klapwijk (BTK) formalism, the time-averaged current in the lead $N_{\alpha}$ at zero-temperature is calculated by~\cite{klapwijk_82,datta_96}
+We calculate the differential conductance $G_{\alpha \beta} = d I_{\alpha}/dV_{\beta}$ in the proposed device.
+Here, $I_{\alpha}$ represents the charge current in the $\alpha$-th NM and $V_{\beta}$ denotes the bias voltage applied to the electrode attached to the $\beta$-th NM, where the electrode attached to the SC is grounded.
+Within the Blonder--Tinkham--Klapwijk (BTK) formalism, $G_{\alpha \beta}$ at zero temperature is calculated by~\cite{klapwijk_82,datta_96}